 House Republicans have been working closely with educational professionals to devise solutions to increase the number of qualified teachers in Illinois classrooms.
 Their legislative agenda to address the teacher shortage is outlined below:

 *To address the need for substitute teachers, Rep. Lindsay Parkhurst introduced legislation establishing a Short-Term Substitute Teaching License.
-This special provision requires applicants to have an associates degree and allows them to substitute teach in a classroom for a no more than five consecutive days.
+This special provision requires applicants to have an associates degree and allows them prednisone to substitute teach in a classroom for a no more than five consecutive days.
 This provision would allow more qualified individuals to enter the substitute teaching pool.

 *To help future teachers complete their education expeditiously, Rep. John Cavaletto submitted legislation that requires Illinois public universities with an educator preparation program to offer those enrolled in it a three-year degree completion program.
 This is an effort to feed more teachers into the system as soon as possible.